Chiefs continue to reshape defense with trade to send Dee Ford to 49ers for 2020 pick

 #ReadLocal

 With Ford gone, the Chiefs are down both of their top pass rushers from a season ago after releasing veteran linebacker Justin Houston on Sunday.
-But the moves have also freed up nearly $30 million in cap space. $14 million of that went to signing Tyrann Mathieu, but with Ford’s trade, the Chiefs have an additional $15.4 million in cap space to work with in free agency.
+But the moves have also freed up nearly $30 million in cap space, including an additional $15.4 million in cap space from the Ford trade.

+Some of that $30 million will go to Tyrann Mathieu, whose three-year contract averages to $14 million per year.

 Ford’s future in the organization was put into doubt when the Chiefs hired defensive coordinator Steve Spagnuolo in the wake of Bob Sutton’s firing.
 Spagnuolo intends to implement a 4-3 defense, essentially eliminating Ford’s outside linebacker position.